-- include the value of any securities portfolios (i.e., at least 50% of the total value of the portfolio consists of securities) or any private fund for which it provides continuous and regular supervisory or management services, regardless of the nature of the assets held by the portfolio and/or the fund (e.g., proprietary assets, assets managed without receiving compensation, or assets of foreign clients); - include the amount of any uncalled capital commitments made to a fund; - not subtract any outstanding indebtedness and other accrued but unpaid liabilities that remain in a client's account and are managed by the adviser; and - use fair value in determining assets under management.
+- include the value of any securities portfolios (i.e., any portfolio at least 50% of the total value of which consists of securities) or any private fund for which it provides continuous and regular supervisory or management services, regardless of the nature of the assets held by the portfolio and/or the fund (e.g., proprietary assets, assets managed without receiving compensation, or assets of foreign clients); - include the amount of any uncalled capital commitments made to a fund; - not subtract any outstanding indebtedness and other accrued but unpaid liabilities that remain in a client's account and are managed by the adviser; and - use market value, or fair value when market value is unavailable, in determining assets under management.

-Because advisers are required to assess their eligibility for registration on an annual basis, advisers will not need to switch frequently between state and SEC registration as a result of mid-year changes in the value of assets under management.
-As is the case under the current rules, if an adviser is no longer eligible for SEC registration at the end of its fiscal year, the rule provides a 180-day grace period from the adviser's fiscal year end to allow it to switch to state registration.
+Because advisers are required to assess their eligibility for registration on an annual basis, advisers will not need to switch frequently between state and SEC registration as a result of mid-year changes in the value of an adviser's regulatory assets under management.
+As is the case under the previous rules, if an adviser is no longer eligible for SEC registration at the end of its fiscal year, the rule provides a 180-day grace period from the adviser's fiscal year end to allow it to switch to state registration.

-(d) Exemptions from the Prohibition on Registration with the SEC
+(e) Exemptions from the Prohibition on Registration with the SEC

 Section 203A(c) of the Advisers Act provides the SEC with the authority to permit advisers to register with the SEC even though they would be prohibited from doing so otherwise.
 Under this authority, the SEC adopted six exemptions in Rule 203A-2 from the prohibition on registration.
-The SEC has proposed amendments to three of the exemptions to reflect developments since their adoption: (i) the exemption for nationally recognized statistical rating organizations would be eliminated; (ii) the exemption for pension consultants would be amended to increase the minimum value of plan assets from \$50 million to \$200 million; and (iii) the multistate exemption would be amended to permit SEC registration for an investment adviser required to register with 15 or more states.
+The SEC has adopted amendments to three of the exemptions to reflect developments since their adoption: (i) the exemption for nationally recognized statistical rating organizations is eliminated; (ii) the exemption for pension consultants is amended to increase the minimum value of plan assets from \$50 million to \$200 million; and (iii) the multistate exemption is amended to permit SEC registration for an investment adviser required to register with 15 or more states.

-3. Reporting Requirements for Exempt Reporting Advisers
+4. Reporting Requirements for Exempt Reporting Advisers

 As discussed above under "Exemptions from the Advisers Act Registration Requirements," certain advisers are exempt from registering with the SEC as investment advisers.
-Nevertheless, Section 203(l) and Section 203(m) under the Advisers Act permit the SEC to require exempt reporting advisers (i.e., advisers relying on the venture capital fund exemption or the private fund adviser exemption) to maintain certain records and submit reports to the SEC.
+Nevertheless, Section 203(1) and Section 203(m) of the Advisers Act permit the SEC to require exempt reporting advisers (i.e., advisers relying on the venture capital fund exemption or the private fund adviser exemption) to maintain certain records and submit reports to the SEC.